photo/frontend/documentation/schemas/Webhook.markdown

 ### Schema description

-  * id, base 36 value of a base 10 auto-incremented value
+  * id, A random unique 40 byte string to identify the webhook
   * appId, A string identifing the application creating this entry
   * callback, URL to which the event information is POSTed
   * topic, An enumerated string with predefined values (i.e. photoupload, photoupdate, newcomment, etc.)